 Display Political Savvy

-The notion of developing political savvy sometimes gets a bad rap as a focus on being “fake” or a “plotter” who only looks out for him or herself.
+Often I hear leaders say “political savvy” is being “fake” or a “plotter” who only looks out for themselves.
 There is a kernel of truth in this reaction; when political savvy is used for personal gain rather than the good of a team or organization, it quickly turns into toxic “office politics” or outright manipulation.

 To develop this competency, seek to adapt your communication style to be more effective with different personalities, proactively building relationships in the organization and being accountable for your own responsibilities and mistakes.